-Here are some facts that should ease your mind:
+Here are some facts that should put your mind at ease:

-In fact, when the mood in the market is overwhelmingly bleak like it is now with COVID-19 causing panic left and right, intelligent investors such as Buffett tend to view it as a positive sign that better times lie ahead.
+In fact, when the mood in the market is overwhelmingly bleak, intelligent investors like Buffett tend to view it as a positive sign that better times lie ahead.

 The biggest danger isn't a correction or a bear market, it's being out of the market.
 Sitting on the sidelines even for short periods of time may be the costliest mistake of all.

-Now that you got the basics, let's think of the different strategies you can use to make money in the stock market.
+Now that you know the basics, let's think of the different strategies you can use to make money in the stock market.